Mar 05–15, 2027

 The rates are all-inclusive.
 There are no hidden costs and no additional charges such as shore excursions and embarkation and port charges.
 Other than the international airfare and expenses of a personal nature, all else is included.
 Specifically, the rates include the following:

-Welcome and farewell cocktail
+Welcome and farewell cocktail receptions aboard the ship hosted by the captain.

 All local taxes and service charges, including port and embarkation taxes.

-Complete pre-departure material
+Complete pre-departure material.

 International airfare.